Burgestrand/burgestrand.github.io/_posts/2011-05-17-asynchronous-callbacks-in-ruby-c-extensions.markdown

 {% endhighlight %}

 I’ve taken the liberty of writing most of it for you.
 It is available in a GitHub repository: [Burgestrand/Library-of-Massive-Fun-And-Overjoy](https://github.com/Burgestrand/Library-of-Massive-Fun-And-Overjoy/tree/problem).
-Once you run LMFAO (`rake default`) you’ll notice the tests don’t pass: the callback returns nil.
+Once you run LMFAO (`rake default`) you’ll notice the tests don’t pass: the callback returns `false`.

 You might not realize it yet, but we have a major problem here.
 Inside `lmfao_callback` we do not hold the [GIL](http://en.wikipedia.org/wiki/Global_Interpreter_Lock), so we *cannot* call the Ruby C API safely. [`rb_thread_call_with_gvl`](https://github.com/ruby/ruby/blob/ruby_1_9_2/thread.c#L1170) looks promising at first, but we cannot use it as the the current thread was not created by Ruby.
 What to do?
 WHAT TO DO!? ;_;